 A driver is usually eligible for getting an Ignition Interlock device to obtain a restricted license if:

-- It is after the person has completed the required DUI classes or alcohol/drug counseling as ordered by the court.
+- It is after the person has completed the required classes or alcohol/drug counseling as ordered by the court.

 - The initial reason for a suspended driver’s license was because of a conviction for a DUI or DWI related offense, or refusing to take the breath or blood test by police.